 Weatherhead School of Management

-Diana Bilimoria is a Professor of Organizational Behavior in the Department of Organizational Behavior, at the Weatherhead School of Management, Case Western Reserve University.
-She received her PhD in Business Administration from The University of Michigan.
+Diana Bilimoria, Ph.D. is Keybank Professor and Professor and Chair of the Department of Organizational Behavior at the Weatherhead School of Management, Case Western Reserve University.
+She received her Ph.D. in Business Administration from The University of Michigan.

-Bilimoria’s research focuses on leadership, governance, gender, and diversity in organizations.
+Dr. Bilimoria's research focuses on leadership, governance, gender diversity and inclusion in organizations.
 Her work helps individuals and organizations enhance their leadership contributions and impact to create positive benefits.
-She is interested in studying issues surrounding the representation, careers, quality of life and success of individuals in organizations, especially women and underrepresented minorities, particularly their advancement to and participation in senior organizational ranks such as in top executive teams and on boards of directors.
-Her work on gender diversity, emotional intelligence, and leadership development has applications for individual, group, and organizational change.
-Her research has been used to facilitate the institutional transformation of research universities to become more inclusive of the success and contributions of women faculty.
-Other applications include the improvement of corporate and nonprofit organizational practices of selection, performance evaluation, advancement, and leadership development to attract and retain a diverse workforce.
+She studies issues surrounding the representation, careers, quality of life and success of individuals in organizations, especially women and underrepresented minorities, particularly their advancement to and participation in senior organizational ranks such as in top executive teams and on boards of directors.
+Topics she studies include: How do individuals achieve their fullest potential as leaders and contributors in organizations?
+What facilitates women and minority group members becoming full participants in organizations, top management teams, and boardrooms?
+How can workplaces tap into all the capabilities of leadership and diversity?
+Her work has applications for individual, group, and organizational change.
+Her research has been used to facilitate the institutional transformation of research universities to become more inclusive of the contributions and development of women faculty.
+Other applications include the improvement of corporate and nonprofit organizational practices of recruitment, performance evaluation, advancement, and leadership development to attract and retain a diverse workforce.

-Bilimoria was recently named to the KeyBank Professorship, a new Endowed Chair for the Weatherhead School of Manangement, which represents a major investment by KeyBank.
-She received the Flora Stone Mather Center for Women’s Spotlight Series Prize for Women’s Scholarship, at Case Western Reserve University in 2007, and the Weatherhead School of Management’s Doctoral Teaching Excellence Award in 2002.
-She has been internationally recognized for her scholarship, leadership and service, including the 1999 Anbar Golden Page Award for her editorship of the Journal of Management Education and Academy of Management Conference awards in 2006 (Careers Division), 1999 (Organizational Behavior Division) and 1997 (Organization and Management Theory Division).
+Dr. Bilimoria was a Cleveland, OH area ATHENA award finalist in 2013, received the Excellence in Higher Education Leadership Award from the American Council on Education (ACE) Ohio Women’s Network in 2012, the Flora Stone Mather Center for Women’s Spotlight Series Prize for Women’s Scholarship at Case Western Reserve University in 2007, and the Weatherhead School of Management’s Doctoral Teaching Excellence Award in 2002.
+She has been internationally recognized for her scholarship, leadership and service, including the 1999 Anbar Golden Page Award for her editorship of the Journal of Management Education, and Academy of Management Conference awards in 2010 (Gender and Diversity in Organizations Division), 2009 (Careers Division), 2006 (Careers Division), 1999 (Organizational Behavior Division) and 1997 (Organization and Management Theory Division).

 More information about Diana Bilimoria